pootlepress/pootle-button/README.txt

 Pootle button makes managing buttons, the most important part of a website's User Interface, incredibly easy

- * Feels as much like WordPress
+ * Feels very much like WordPress.
- * Integrated well into wordpress editor
+ * Integrated well into WordPress editor.

 = Can I see pootle button in action? =